Barra Holiday ©2012 Web Site Design for the Highlands and Islands of Scotland

 The Island is linked by two car ferry routes, one North to the other Western Isles (and from there to Skye) and one South to the mainland at Oban, details from CalMac

-A Plane arrives most days and lands on the Traigh Mhor, which is a tidal beach.
+A Plane arrives twice daily and lands on the Traigh Mhor, which is a tidal beach.
 Air services operate from/to Benbecula and Glasgow, contact Loganair for details.
 Car and bicycle hire are available on the island.

 Barra is one of the most southerly inhabited islands of the Outer Hebrides and is famous for its remote “airport” where aircraft land and take off from the beach at low tide.
 See this BBC News page.